open-neuromorphic/open-neuromorphic.github.io/content/supporters/_index.md

 ## Become a Supporter

 If your project, lab, or company is interested in joining our mission, we would love to hear from you.
-We are building a tiered support system to offer various levels of partnership.
+We offer various levels of partnership, including direct sponsorship of open-source development.

-For now, joining our open-source collaboration network is the first step.
+<div id="bounties" class="pt-1"></div>

+### Sponsoring Bounties and Projects

+One of the most direct ways to support the open-source neuromorphic ecosystem is by sponsoring development.
+When you click the "Sponsor" button on our [Community Coding Projects board](/getting-involved/solving-neuromorphic-computings-key-challenges/), you can help fund work on that specific tool.

+Sponsorship allows us to:
+-   **Create Bounties:** Attach financial rewards to critical "help wanted" issues, incentivizing developers to contribute.
+-   **Support Maintainers:** Provide resources to the dedicated teams who maintain these essential software libraries.
+-   **Accelerate Progress:** Directly fund solutions to the key challenges holding back the field.

-To learn more, please reach out to us at [contact@open-neuromorphic.org](mailto:contact@open-neuromorphic.org).
+To learn more about becoming a supporter or sponsoring a specific project, please reach out to us at [contact@open-neuromorphic.org](mailto:contact@open-neuromorphic.org).